vercel/nextjs-subscription-payments/README.md

 #### [Maybe Optional] - Set up Supabase environment variables (not needed if you installed via the Deploy Button)

 If you've deployed this template via the "Deploy to Vercel" button above, you can skip this step.
-The Supabase Vercel integration will have set your enviroment variables for you.
-You can check this by going to your Vercel project settings, and clicking on 'enviroment variables', there will be a list of enviroment variables with the Supabase icon displayed next to them.
+The Supabase Vercel Integration will have set your environment variables for you.
+You can check this by going to your Vercel project settings, and clicking on 'Environment variables', there will be a list of environment variables with the Supabase icon displayed next to them.

 Otherwise navigate to the [API settings](https://app.supabase.com/project/_/settings/api) and paste them into the Vercel deployment interface.
 Copy project API keys and paste into the `NEXT_PUBLIC_SUPABASE_ANON_KEY` and `SUPABASE_SERVICE_ROLE_KEY` fields, and copy the project URL and paste to Vercel as `NEXT_PUBLIC_SUPABASE_URL`.